lazyatom/interblah.net/soups/wiki/how-minitest-works.snip.markdown

 Autorun
 -------

-The first line in the file (`require "minitest/autorun"`), when loaded, calls MiniTest::Unit.autorun, which installs an `at_exit` hook -- a block of code that will be run when this Ruby interpreter process starts to exit.
-Our command (`ruby something_test.rb`) tells Ruby to load the contents of `something_test.rb`, which after loading minitest simply defines a class with some methods, and nothing else, so after the definition of `SomethingTest` is finished, Ruby starts to exit, and the `at_exit` code is invoked.
+The first line in the file (`require "minitest/autorun"`), when evaluated, loads the MiniTest library and then calls `MiniTest::Unit.autorun`, which installs an `at_exit` hook -- a block of code that will be run when this Ruby interpreter process starts to exit.

+Our command in the shell (`ruby something_test.rb`) tells Ruby to load the contents of `something_test.rb`, which after loading MiniTest simply defines a class with some methods, and nothing else, so after the definition of `SomethingTest` is finished Ruby starts to exit, and the `at_exit` code is invoked.

-Within this block, a few things happen, but only a small part is particularly relevant to us at the moment: the method `MiniTest::Unit.new.run` is run, with the contents of `ARGV` from the command line (in this case empty, so we'll ignore them as we continue).
+Within this block, a few things happen, but only a small part is particularly relevant to us at the moment: the method `MiniTest::Unit.new.run` is run, with the contents of `ARGV` from the command line (in this case an empty Array, so we'll ignore them as we continue).

 MiniTest::Unit, a.a. the "runner"
 --------

-The call to `MiniTest::Unit.new.run` simply calls `MiniTest::Unit.runner._run`, passing the command-line arguments through. `runner` is a class method on `MiniTest::Unit`, which returns an instance that *can* be set, but is an instance of `MiniTest::Unit` by default.
-So, an instance of `MiniTest::Unit` was created in the unit test, which then calls run on another newly-created instance of it[^hmm].
+The call to `MiniTest::Unit.new.run` simply calls `MiniTest::Unit.runner._run`, passing the command-line arguments through. `runner` is a class method on `MiniTest::Unit`, which returns an instance of `MiniTest::Unit` by default, although it can be configured to return anything else by setting `MiniTest::Unit.runner =  <something else>`.

+So, an instance of `MiniTest::Unit` was created in the unit test, which then calls run on another newly-created instance of it.
+It's mildly confusing, but I believe the purpose is to allow *you* to completely customise how the tests run by being able to use any object with a `_run` method.
+From here on, we'll assume that the default runner (an instance of `MiniTest::Unit`) was used.

-The `_run` method finally parses the `ARGV` into arguments (which we'll ignore right now) and then loops through the `plugins` (another modifiable property of `MiniTest::Unit` class), which is really just an array of strings which correspond to methods on the `MiniTest::Unit` "runner" instance.
-By default, this is all methods which match `run_*`, and is typically just `run_tests`:
+The default `_run` method parses the `ARGV` into arguments (which we'll ignore right now since in our example they are empty) and then loops through the `plugins` (another modifiable property of `MiniTest::Unit` class), which is really just an array of strings which correspond to methods on the `MiniTest::Unit` "runner" instance.
+By default, this is all methods which match `run_*`, and unless you've loaded extensions to MiniTest, it is just `run_tests`:

 {code ruby,plugins}